MadMatcher/MadLib/docs/create_features_temp.md

    EditDistanceFeature(column_name, column_name)
    SmithWatermanFeature(column_name, column_name)
    ```
-**Example:** The following is a simple example of creating features:
+**Example:** The following is a simple example of creating features using the default similarity functions and tokenizers:

    ```python
    features = create_features(